FLHDE/freelancer-hd-edition/README.md

 * Disabled IPv6 adresses in Multiplayer Server list
 * Fixed friendly jumphole in mission 6
 * Fixed many typos, grammar mistakes, inconsistencies, and more, in the game's text strings
-* Fixed missing text and incorrect HUD alignment on 4K displays
+* Fixed missing/small text on 1440p and 4K displays
 * Fixed several incorrect/missing names and infocards in EW05, EW06, ST01, ST03 and ST03b
 * Improved infocards for unknown factions
 * Improved Nomad group member names